Boiler Size Calculator – What Size Boiler Do I Need?

 Factors that Determine the Boiler Size

-There are a number of elements that will impact the most appropriate boiler size for the property.
+There are various elements that will impact the most appropriate boiler size for the property.
 These are as follows:

-The more bedrooms that a property has would indicate a larger size property which would in turn require a higher output boiler.
+More bedrooms indicate a larger property, which would, in turn, require a higher output boiler.

 Check out our quick help guides for choosing a boiler based on your property size: